rdeits/rdeits.github.com/_posts/2012-05-20-programmable-holograms.md

 <object data="/img/2012-05-21/DLP_holo_point_wide.svg" type="image/svg+xml" style="height:350px">
 </object>

 See how the ray from the leftmost mirror just goes off into space?
 That's a problem.
 The solution to this is to use a _wide_ light source.
-We'll still treat our mirrors as infinitely tiny (they're only a few micrometers across in a real DLP chip, so this is a good approximation), but we'll make our lamp much bigger, perhaps more like the size of one of the long fluorescent tubes.
+We'll still treat our mirrors as infinitely tiny (they're only a few micrometers across in a real DLP chip, so this is a good approximation), but we'll make our lamp much bigger, perhaps more like the size of a long fluorescent tube.
 This means that each mirror will create a wide beam of reflected light, like so:

 <object data="/img/2012-05-21/wide_lamp_1_mirror.svg" type="image/svg+xml" style="height:350px">
 </object>